Rehab Resources

 Practice the Rosenbek therapy online

-MoreSpeech APRAXIA lessonThe web app, MoreSpeech.com, contains an Apraxia Skill area which is based on the above approach, in an easy to use treatment.
+MoreSpeech APRAXIA lessonThe web-based app, MoreSpeech.com, contains an Apraxia Skill area which is based on the above approach, in an easy to use treatment.
 If you currently seeing a speech therapist, we highly recommend you show it to them and see how best to fit it into your treatment.

-Try Rosenbek's Hiearchy now
+Try Rosenbek's Hierarchy now

 Speech Sounds On Cue includes feedback